lfochamon/website/www/content/pages/prospective.md

 - are collaborative and appreciate working with peers and junior (undergraduate) students;
 {: .prospect-item}

-- enjoy presenting and discussing your work to academic and non-academic audiences; and {: .prospect-item}
+- enjoy presenting to and discussing your work with academic and non-academic audiences; and {: .prospect-item}

 - are motivated to do high-level research in a demanding, but supportive environment, {: .prospect-item}

-then you should not only consider, but make sure to apply!
+then you should not only consider, but make sure you apply!